Why The Day School

-Our Child Development Specialist, Janel Perez, has worked in early childhood for many years as a counselor, early childhood intervention specialist and a child care trainer.
+Our Director, Janel Perez, has worked in early childhood for many years as a counselor, early childhood intervention specialist and a child care trainer.
 She has extensive knowledge of childhood mental health, developmental milestones and family systems.
 Her Bachelor degree is in Family and Child Development, and her Masters is in Professional Counseling.
-Additionally, along with Director, Ashley Hickey, Mrs. Perez hosts "coffee and conversation" for The Day School families to learn about and discuss topics in parenting and child development.
+Mrs. Perez hosts "coffee and conversation" for The Day School families to learn about and discuss topics in parenting and child development.

 The Day School believes in the value of utilizing educational practices that are appropriate for the developmental level of children in order to maximize learning.
 Our practices are child-centered and backed by evidence-based research.
 This ensures the curriculum is delivered in a way that maximizes learning.
 Young children benefit the most from curriculum when they are engaged - making activity and investigation an imperative component in their educational experience.
 We provide them with opportunities to make choices related to activities and products, as well as encourage them to ask questions and engage in conversation with peers.
 Teachers provide focused, intentional teaching that builds on children’s prior knowledge.

 We are committed to maintaining small class sizes with a low teacher-to-student ratio.
 This allows teachers to take the time to truly know each child, thus creating an environment that celebrates and builds upon each child’s unique qualities.

 The Day School is committed to walking alongside families to provide support and resources with the goal of success for every child.